esentialss/btlo-writeups/network-analysis-web-shell.md

 **What is the type of shell connection the attacker obtains through command execution?**

-I found packet with python in the name so i followed the TCP Stream and got some informations.
+I found packet with python in the name so I followed the TCP Stream and got some information.

 <img width="1236" height="189" alt="image" src="https://github.com/user-attachments/assets/4cfa5073-7249-4b4b-b1c0-148907ae664c" />